All Episodes

 Yes, sir, Rush, and thank you for everything that you do.

-I mean, the people that he has surrounded himself with, and we know that the fuel that that they live by is hatred.
+I mean, the people that he has surrounded himself with, and we know that the fuel that they live by is hatred.

-I mean, it goes to show the powerful force that you are when the only thing that he could talk about predominantly in Green Bay was how they and them don't believe they and them, which is Rush and the rest who are bringing out the truth and calling it for what it is and who we is for an individual that is driven by pure hate and not common sense, which is what we see.
+I mean, it goes to show the powerful force that you are when the only thing that he could talk about predominantly in Green Bay was how they and them don't believe they and them, which is Rush and the rest, who are bringing out the truth and calling it for what it is and who he is for an individual that is driven by pure hate and not common sense, which is what we see.

-But your question still is when's he going to implode, right?
+But your question still is, when's he going to implode, right?

 Why?

-What do you see com to define self-destruct?
+What do you see defines self-destruct?

 He could self-destruct.

-So you no, I'm I'm I'm not arguing.
+So I'm not arguing.

 I'm trying to draw you out.